pay-theory/pay-theory-docs/WEB/FUNCTIONS.md

 - `accountCode`: (String)
   - Code that can be used to track a payment or group of payments.
-Will be included in the transaction schema and in the PayTheory Portal.
+Will be included in the transaction schema and in the Pay Theory Portal.

 - `reference`: (String)
   - Custom description assigned to a payment.
-Will be included in the transaction schema and in the PayTheory Portal.
+Will be included in the transaction schema and in the Pay Theory Portal.

 - `paymentParameters`: (String)